 In addition, the council approved to increase the bag limit for walleye in Lake Erie and the Maumee River in March 2020.

-In probably the most notable proposal to the Ohio Wildlife Council, when the total allowable catch exceeds 3 million fish, the bag would go from four fish to six fish daily from March 1 to April 30 in Lake Erie, excluding the Sandusky River.
+In probably the most notable proposal to the Ohio Wildlife Council, when the total allowable catch exceeds 3 million fish, the bag would go from four fish to six fish daily from March 1 to

 Will allow a year-round open season for black bass in the Lake Erie sport fishing district.